amandaghassaei/canvas-capture/README.md

   quality: 0.6,
 });
 CanvasCapture.bindKeyToGIFRecord('g');
+// Download a series of frames as a zip.
+CanvasCapture.bindKeyToPNGFramesRecord('f'); // Also try bindKeyToJPEGFramesRecord().

-// These take a single snapshot.
+// These methods take a single snapshot.
 CanvasCapture.bindKeyToPNGSnapshot('p');
 CanvasCapture.bindKeyToJPEGSnapshot('j', {
   name: 'myJpeg', // Options are optional, more info below.